tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 ### SQLAlchemy, Psycopg2, and Pandas DataFrames

 Data can also be written from a Pandas DataFrame directly to a PostgreSQL table using the in-built `to_sql` function.
-In order to make the connection to the PostgreSQL database, additional libraries such as `sqlalchemy` and `psycopg2` must be installed; `sqlalchemy` acts as the connection manager while `psycopg2` acts as the PostgreSQL drivers needed to connect specifically to a PostgreSQL DB.
+In order to make the connection to the PostgreSQL database, additional libraries such as `sqlalchemy` and `psycopg2` must be installed; `sqlalchemy` acts as the connection manager, while `psycopg2` acts as the PostgreSQL drivers needed to connect specifically to a PostgreSQL DB.

 In order to import the `sqlalchemy` and `psycopg2` libraries, they will first need to be installed into the Anaconda environment.